-- The example taken for this comparison is the base case (see Section 3). - Other charges not directly related to TSO activities (i.e. Non-TSO costs) are not included in the above graph. - Those countries for which certain elements of the 2019 Unit Transmission Tariffs are estimated / preliminary or which have non-€ currency are shown with dashedbars. - Commission Regulation (EU) no 838/2010 places limits on annual average transmission charges paid by producers in each Member State.
+The example taken for this comparison is the base case (see Section 3).

+Other charges not directly related to TSO activities (i. e.
+Non-TSO costs) are not included in the above graph.

+Commission Regulation (EU) no 838/2010 places limits on annual average transmission charges paid by producers in each Member State.
 It is not possible to draw the conclusion from the above graph that some countries are breaching this Regulation because the graph is comparing G charges based on Unit Transmission Charges, and not actual tariff levels charged by TSOs.
 Separate monitoring procedures are in place to ensure TSOs remain compliant with EC Regulations.

-Country remarks regarding Austria, France, Greece and Spain to be found in Appendix 1.
+Country remarks regarding Austria, Bosnia and Herzegovina, France, Great Britain, Greece, Portugal and Spain are to be found in Appendix 1.